Unicorn trend

-The unicorn trend is part of a larger, contemporary kitschy aesthetic that has been broadly used to appeal to people who like posting on social networks with an eye to receiving social media engagement recognition reward such as 'likes.'

 Trend development

 The unicorn has had an aesthetic and commercial value for centuries.
 The first written references to these animals dates back to the 4th Century BCE.
 Later on, the Unicorn became a popular folklore figure, symbols of chastity and purity, as they could only be captured by a virgin.

 Since the ancient Greeks, the unicorn was pictured in the mythology as an elegant beast similar to a white horse with a long and spiraling horn projecting from its forehead.
 The unicorn briefly appears even in the Old Testament of the Bible under the name of re’em (also reem, Hebrew: רְאֵם), making its way in the Western art and culture during the Medieval and Renaissance Ages.

 Over time the unicorn was re-imagined as a toy, characterised by pastel bright colours and sparkly eyes that were popular among young girls during the 1980s.

 Contemporary consumption

 The physical perception of the unicorn has evolved during the years from a white, pure and elegant horse (as portrayed for example in the film Harry Potter and the Philosopher's Stone) to the sparkly and colorful creatures of the media franchise My Little Pony.